 She changed her mind when she met me.
 She heard my footsteps approaching in the corridor and found them intriguing.
 (I have a vague memory that I ran down the corridor in 7/8 time.)
 Thus, when I entered the hall, she looked at me with interest.
 I saw her looking at me, so I assumed we had met before and struggled uselessly to recall where.

 During the conference lunch I sat next to her and introduced myself.
 That is when we started to fall in love.
 After that day's session was done, I invited her to have dinner with me.
 We talked at length, and then I walked her to her hotel.

 We did not become lovers.
 I didn't fancy her, and she didn't want sex outside marriage.
 We were fascinated with each other without sex.
-So I thought of her as my childhood sweetheart, the idea being you're never too old to have one.
+We were both over 40, but I thought of her as my childhood sweetheart, the idea being you're never too old to have one, or to be one.